Mount Kilimanjaro Tipping Guidelines | Kilipeak Adventure

 Even before you cross the national park boundary (at the 2,700m contour), the cultivated foot slopes give way to lush montane forest, inhabited by elusive elephant, leopard, buffalo, the endangered Abbot’s duiker, and other small antelope and primates.
 Higher still lies the moorland zone, where a cover of giant heather is studded with otherworldly giant lobelias.

 Above 4,000m, a surreal alpine desert supports little life other than a few hardy mosses and lichen.
 Then, finally, the last vestigial vegetation gives way to a winter wonderland of ice and snow – and the magnificent beauty of the roof of the continent.
-About Kilimanjaro National Park

 Size: 1668 sq km 641 sq miles).

 Location: Northern Tanzania, near the town of Moshi.
-Getting there

 128 km (80 miles) from Arusha.

 About one hour’s drive from Kilimanjaro airport.
-What to do

 Six usual trekking routes to the summit and other more-demanding mountaineering routes.